kyojinindie/indie-spring/README.md

 When we talk about the Spring's context we are talking about the place where Spring's objects lives.
 When i start a Spring application the return value of this application is a Spring context, there are multiples interfaces that we can use to work with Spring context.

+### Injection by constructor

+In this case Spring's container is in charge to invoke class contructor passing arguments as dependencies.

+### Injection by setter

+For setter injection Spring's container asing dependencies using setter methods.
+Is recomended for optional dependencies.

 Look at the source code for full example.